Calista

 Calista is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Calista's population was 7,434 as of Nov 2021.
-By Nov 2025, it is around 7,902, an increase of 468 people (6.3%) since the 2021 Census.
-This growth is inferred from ABS estimates: 7,790 in June 2024 and 52 validated new addresses since the Census date.
-The population density is 521 persons per square kilometer.
-Calista's 6.3% growth since the census is within 2.6 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 96.7% of overall population gains during recent periods.
+Calista's population was 7,434 as of the 2021 Census.
+By Feb 2026, it had increased to around 7,816, a rise of 382 people (5.1%).
+This growth is inferred from ABS data: an estimated resident population of 7,790 in June 2024 and 56 validated new addresses since the Census date.
+The population density was 516 persons per square kilometer as of Feb 2026.
+Overseas migration contributed approximately 96.7% of recent population gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Population projections indicate above median growth for national statistical areas.
-The area is expected to grow by 1,204 persons to 2041, reflecting a 13.8% increase over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data).
+By 2041, Calista is projected to increase by 1,204 persons, reflecting a total increase of 15.1% over the 17 years, based on latest annual ERP population numbers.

 Frequently Asked Questions - Population